 At some point in your career, usually, sooner than later, you will need to write a grant proposal to ensure yourself a paid research position.

 Funding agencies are out there waiting to receive your great and original ideas and possibly grant you some money to transform these ideas into actual science.
 One can spend an entire day just researching on the internet the best funding scheme.
 To help in this quest, we start here a list of funding schemes for geoscientists at PhD and postdoc level available in Europe, but not limited to European applicants.
-For each scheme, we provide a short description and a link to where to find more information: just click underlined words.
+For each scheme, we provide a short description and a link to where to find more information: just click bold blue words.

 Let’s start.
 (Alphabetical order)